 The Key to Great Customer Service in the Station

-On the other hand, by providing extraordinary customer service great engineers not only keep operations running smoothly, they also often end up saving significant money to the bottom line.
+On the other hand, by providing extraordinary customer service, great engineers not only keep operations running smoothly, they also often save significant money on the bottom line.

 It starts when something has gone wrong: the transmitter is off the air, the server has crashed, something has broken – and everyone becomes panicked or frustrated.

 How those situations are handled says a lot about the engineering department.
-Is the solid technical competence matched by superior personal interaction?
+Does superior personal interaction match solid technical competence?
 Or is the staff made to feel like they just destroyed the engineer’s life?

 Servicing More Than Gear

 Engineers themselves place a lot of value on customer service.

 We usually base many purchasing decisions on which companies offer the best customer service.
 Whether it is the tech whose cell phone number you have and can call at any time or the sales rep who knows your facility and can make the right recommendations to help you get your job done, those are the folks we rely upon and call when we have a need.